timvideos/hdmi2usb.tv/FAQ.md

 The firmware is currently targeted at supporting two operating resolutions;

- * 16:9 - 720p mode
+ * 16:9 - 720p60 mode

- * 4:3 - 1024x768
+ * 4:3 - 1024x768@60Hz

+Other resolutions can be used but are less tested and may not work.

+Support depends on the type of capture hardware being used.

+Detailed information about the resolutions that can be used on the [Numato Opsis] are found on the [Video FAQ page](https://opsis.hdmi2usb.tv/info/video-info-faq.html).

+Other resolutions can work such as 1080p30, 1080i60 and on Xilinx Series 7 FPGAs 1080p60.

-The resolution limit is currently imposed by the speed at which the FPGA pins are able to operate.
+The resolution limit are imposed by the speed at which the FPGA pins are able to operate.
 The DisplayPort functionality of the [Numato Opsis] board and newer Xilinx Series 7 FPGAs (such as the [Digilent Nexys Video] and [Digilent Zybo] will increase the supported resolutions.

 ### Does it produce compressed video or raw video?